Songkran in Bangkok: Tips for Celebrating the Thai New Year

 Your Guide to Celebrating Songkran in Bangkok

 Planning to celebrate Songkran in Bangkok?
-Learn when Songkran starts, when to arrive for Songkran in Bangkok, plus what to wear and Thai New Year etiquette.
+Learn when Songkran starts, when to arrive for Songkran, what to wear, and tips on Thai New Year etiquette.

 What is Songkran Like?

 Songkran is super fun to celebrate!
-People quite literally run around the streets of Bangkok using squirt guns to soak strangers and throwing cups of water on each other.
+People quite literally run around the streets of Bangkok using squirt guns to soak strangers and throw cups of water on each other.
 No one can hide!

 Bangkok is where you will see the most activity, but remember that Songkran is celebrated all around Thailand.